This post may contain affiliate links. Please read my privacy policy.

 - Lemongrass

-- Star Anise – Adds a subtle sweet-spicy flavor that’s key in giving the sauce its depth and complexity.
+- Star Anise – Lends a subtle sweet-spicy flavor that’s key in giving the sauce its depth and complexity.

-- Ground cloves (or whole cloves) – Brings a warm, aromatic note to the sauce.
+- Ground cloves (or whole cloves) – I love the warm and aromatic note to the sauce.

 - Ground cardamom – Adds a slightly floral, sweet flavor that elevates the sauce to the next level.